Music Library Doctor

 Losers go to macOS Trash / Windows Recycle Bin.
 Fully reversible until you empty the bin.
 MLD never hard-deletes.

-Can I override the Group Scorer's pick?
+Can I override the recommended keeper?

 Is this safe to run on my main library?